 Middle and high school programs typically run around 50 minutes to an hour (unless otherwise noted or requested).
 Programs cost $150 per class per program.
 We work with one class at a time.

-Call or email Cassandra (928-779-1745) to discuss options and schedule a date and time for your program.
+Email our Program Director, Cassandra to discuss options and schedule a date and time for your program.

 Adapt to Survive

 Students will understand the roles of natural selection and adaptation with a fun activity exploring the need for generalist and specialist species.

 Alien Plant Invaders

 Downtown Flagstaff Geology

 Discover the history and geology of downtown Flagstaff with a focus on historic buildings made from local rock.
 Alternatively, take a field trip: “Downtown Flagstaff Geology.”